Menstrual cramps

 What are the symptoms of menstrual cramps?

-Menstrual cramps originate in the lower abdomen but can radiate to the back and legs.
+Menstrual cramps can be limited to the lower abdomen or can radiate to the back and legs.
 In addition to cramps, some women experience nausea, vomiting, and diarrhea.
 Headache or a sense of feeling generally unwell also often accompany menstrual cramps.
 Women with heavy periods often experience greater pain.

 What causes menstrual cramps?